ahmedzayan7920/whisper-connect/README.md

-<h1>Chat App</h1>
+<h1>Whisper Connect (Whatsapp Clone)</h1>

-<p><strong>Chat App</strong> is a Flutter-based application designed to enable seamless communication between users through real-time messaging.
+<p><strong>Whisper Connect</strong> is a Flutter-based application designed to enable seamless communication between users through real-time messaging.
 With a user-friendly interface and reliable performance, it provides an efficient way to stay connected.</p>

 <h2>Features</h2>
 <ul>